buglov-gleb/nlu_challenge_aidi/README.md

 `python3 test.py`

-after cloning this repository.
+after cloning this repository and changing directory to "task1" folder.
 The output contains the actual utterance that was checked and if matching rule was found.

 ## Task 2
 ### Task 2.1